 - predator awareness

-As a group, we do several nature walks in the area for animal and wild plant identification.
-Course time will be held at the campsite and surrounding area for lectures and practicing survival skills.
+As a group, we do several nature walks in the area for wild plant identification.
+Course time is held at our Base Camp and surrounding area with lectures and practicing survival skills.

 Backpack and Gear